Small Business Retirement Plans in Louisville, KY

 Benefits of an MEP

-• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which helps to attract and retain talented employees and provide the business access to a competitive advantage they wouldn't be able to have on their own.
+• Improved Access to Benefits: An MEP allows small businesses that might not have the resources to provide a retirement plan on their own to deliver competitive retirement benefits, helping to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.

 • Fiduciary Relief: The MEP sponsor typically assumes most of the fiduciary responsibilities, reducing the liability and administrative burden on individual employers.